 The best way to share your blog posts on a forum is in response to a question that a user has asked and that is partly or wholly answered in your blog post.
 In that way, forums are also an excellent source of ideas for new blog posts.

-26. Content Curation
+#26.
+Automated Content Curation

-A bunch of new content curation and aggregation sites have sprouted up in the last few years.
+A bunch of automated content curation and aggregation sites have sprouted up in the last few years.
 Sites like Rebel Mouse, Flipboard, Paper.li and Scoop It, allow you to create your own web page of curated content.